WebCLAP/.github/profile/README.md

 ## WebAssembly, WASI, and the future

-The WCLAP format should improve "for free" in line with both the CLAP and WebAssembly specifications.
+Since WCLAPs are basically just "CLAP + WebAssembly", the format should improve "for free" in line with both the CLAP and WebAssembly specifications.
 However, since the WebAssembly standards/ecosystem are still fairly new, there are some things worth highlighting for those coming from the native CLAP world:

 ### WASI

 If WebAssembly is the architecture, WASI is the platform, providing system calls.
 The widely-supported version is v0.1 (a.k.a. `wasi_snapshot_preview1`) which isn't perfect, but good enough to get many things to work.
+The file-system and random-number generation are the most essential, and (following POSIX) logging goes through the pre-opened file handles 1 & 2, and you can return an error code for anything you don't support (e.g. trying to use sockets).

-You probably don't have to deal with this yourself, toolchains provide standard libraries built on top of this (e.g. [wasi-libc](https://github.com/WebAssembly/wasi-libc)).
+You shouldn't have to make any WASI calls yourself, because toolchains provide standard libraries built on top of this (e.g. [wasi-libc](https://github.com/WebAssembly/wasi-libc)).

 Having proven that this approach is possible, the WASI folks stopped work on 0.1, and are rewriting everything in a more modular way for 0.2+.
 However, due to current wide support, it's reasonable to expect hosts to support `wasi_snapshot_preview1` in future as well, possibly using polyfills/adapters which forward things to 0.2+.